krfurlong/artyrix-campaign/dm/sessions/Session 24.md

 	- **Boon**: Once per combat, roll a DC14 Religion check.
 On a success, you do not need to roll for your Hands of Healing and the value healed is always maximized for your current dice size.
 - The other side: **Hekili, Sea Avatar of Talos** - a similarly enormous tiger shark, bearing dark streaks against stripes of what looks like pure electric blue light
 	- Yours is a new sight for my eyes - and small as you are, you are a guppy before me.
 I am the rumble of thunder and the gusts of the storm.
 I am Judgement and Revenge - take upon my mantle and eschew that which has marked you from birth and I can promise you  power to force your foes to bend to your will.
 To quake beneath your maw and make them fear you - as you should fear me.
 Together we shall set things right - and return to your family he who you seek.
-	- **Boon:** Once per combat, when you make a bonus action attack in your shifted form, your attack deals an additional 2d6 thunder damage and the target must save on a DC14 Strength save or be pushed 10 feet away from you and knocked prone
+	- **Boon:** Once per combat, when you make a bonus action BITE attack in your shifted form, your attack deals an additional 2d6 thunder damage and the target must save on a DC14 Strength save or be pushed 10 feet away from you and knocked prone
 ## Intro for real
 Your second day of the voyage from [[Rusted Keys]] to the isle of [[Havangart]] begins much like the first day: smooth waters lapping against the side of _Dat Aft_ cause you all resting to slowly stir awake - at peace but with a sense of cautious anxiety at what lay before you.

 [[New Transit - Siege Busters]]

 ### Connecting with the Crews
 Slightly after mid-day, Bugsy - you clock a silver glint fly off of [[Nymphsong]] - Lysandra La Rose's vessel immediately in front of you.
 It dives towards the ocean waters for a moment before levelling out to coast on the maritime winds directly towards your vessel.